BahneGork/notenote.link/_notes/No Graph/Game Mastering/Region complications table.md

----title: Region complications table---
-a region complications table consists of a random encounters table 2d10 which acts as a master list ontop of other lists.
+---title: Region complications tabletags: notesseason: summertoc: truecomments: true--- a region complications table consists of a random encounters table 2d10 which acts as a master list ontop of other lists.

 Hazards list